We have two locations where Yarra residents can dispose of recycling:

-- Plastic bottles labelled 1 and 2 (clean, empty and no lids)
+- Plastic bottles labelled 1 and 2 (clean, empty, no lids)

 - Computer waste

 Including: desktops, laptops, computer mice, monitors, printers, disk and CD drives and other computer parts.

 Computer waste is sent to Tech Collect and broken down into separate materials.
-They are recycled into things such as key boards, garden equipment, glass bottles, windows, car bodies, copper tubes and jewellery.
+They are recycled into things such as key boards, garden equipment, glass bottles, windows, car bodies, copper tubes and jewelry.

 - Electrical equipment

 Including: stereo equipment, CD players, DVD and VCR recorders, kettles, toasters, blenders and any other electrical items with a cord.

 Electrical equipment is sent to Norstar Steel Recyclers.
 After processing, recycled metal is sold as a raw material to local and international end users.

 - Glass jars and bottles

 Good quality glass is sent to Owens Illinois for recycling back into new glass bottles and jars for use by local brewing and food manufacturing industry.

-Lower quality glass which cannot be made into new glass bottles and jars, is sent to the Alex Frazer Group to be used as a sand replacement for road resurfacing and other construction projects throughout Victoria.
+Lower quality glass which cannot be made into new glass bottles and jars, is sent to the Alex Fraser Group to be used as a sand replacement for road resurfacing and other construction projects throughout Victoria.

 - Light bulbs